CyVerse-learning-materials/learning-materials-home/docs/ds/cyberduck.md

-# Drag-and-drop Data Transfer with Cyberduck
+# Transferring Data with Cyberduck

 Cyberduck is a 3rd party software (available as freeware) tool that allows you to drag-and-drop large and/or multiple files between your local computer and the